SAP-archive/REST_API_Documentation_Guidelines/155_RestApiDocuments.html.md

   </ul>

 #### Events document
-Write an Events documents for services that send events consumed by other services.
+Write an Events document for services that send events consumed by other services.

 First, list the <strong>topic owner client</strong> above the table.
 This is one per service, such as <strong>hybris.authorization</strong> for the OAuth2 service.
 Then, in the table, list the event type, a description, the link to the schema, and a payload example.
 You do not need to explain how to consume the event.